Mitchel0058/schedule-viewer-team-17/readme.md

 ## Viewer
 A viewer, responsible for viewing the schedule in different ways and filtering through the data

+## Error reporting (enhancement)
+Based on business rules; the error reporting container checks whether or not some rules are not met.

+Rules
+- availability of teachers
+- amount of students that fits in one room
+- Still VACATURES
+- Amount of hours spent by a teacher

+## Add your own excel (enhancement)
+Save an excel file to the system and let

 ## Installation

 Prerequsities